 - If your distribution doesn't include Drupal 7

-- Install also MySQL administrator and PhpMyAdmin.
+- Install also PhpMyAdmin.

-- (Step not needed in Ubuntu 10 and 11.)
+- (Step not needed in Ubuntu 11 and Mageia 3 or 4, but might still be needed in other distributions.)
 Install the PHP-PDO MySQL package: in Mandriva 2010, it's called php-pdo_mysql.
 And enable it: in Mandriva 2010, add the line

 to the file /etc/php.d/70_php.ini .